pyvista/pyvista/doc/api/core/pointsets.rst

 **Class Descriptions**

 The following table describes PyVista's point set classes.
-These classes inherit all methods from their corresponding VTK `vtkPolyData`_, `vtkUnstructuredGrid`_, `vtkStructuredGrid`_, and `vtkExplicitStructuredGrid`_ superclasses.
+These classes inherit all methods from their corresponding VTK `vtkPointSet`_, `vtkPolyData`_, `vtkUnstructuredGrid`_, `vtkStructuredGrid`_, and `vtkExplicitStructuredGrid`_ superclasses.